Mathis Katz Family

 Mathis Katz Family Tree

-Mates was born in 1875, assuming in Sokal.
-He was the eldest known child of Herz Wolf KATZ and Sara Cheine GRUBER.
+Mates was born on October 19, 1875, in Sokal.
+He was the eldest child of Herz Wolf KATZ and Sara Cheine GRUBER.

 In September of the same year, their daughter Mary was born.